When will the office reopen for regular business?

 We have added some enhanced infection control procedures including screening every patient and team member for any signs or symptoms of illness.
 We have always cleaned our reception area every night.
 Now, we’re also cleaning it and the building common areas throughout the day paying special attention to wiping down chairs, door handles, and other things patients frequently touch.
 We have also made changes in the reception area and to our scheduling process to allow for increased social distancing.

 Have any of your patients tested positive for the coronavirus?

 To our knowledge, we have not had any patients test positive.
-We are screening each patient for risk of exposure before treating them, and we are postponing their treatment if they are showing signs of illness or have traveled recently.
+We are screening each patient for risk of exposure before treating them, and we are postponing their treatment if they are showing signs of illness.

 Have any of your staff members been sick or tested positive for the virus?

 None of our staff members in the office are presently ill or had the coronavirus.
 If a staff member is showing symptoms, we require that individual to stay home.
 We are being especially careful and recommending that anyone with fever, cough, shortness of breath or body aches and chills contact their doctor as soon as possible and self-quarantine.

 Should I come to my dental appointment alone?